Johannine Comma

 The Johannine Comma (Comma Johanneum) is a phrase (comma) in verses of the First Epistle of John, which is seen as an interpolation in the Epistle of John according to modern textual criticism.

-The text (with the comma in italics and enclosed by brackets) in the King James Version of the Bible reads:
+The text in the King James Version of the Bible reads:

-^{7}For there are three that beare record [in heaven, the Father, the Word, and the Holy Ghost: and these three are one.] ^{8}[And there are three that beare witnesse in earth], the Spirit, and the Water, and the Blood, and these three agree in one.
+^{7}For there are three that beare record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
+And there are three that beare witnesse in earth, the Spirit, and the water, and the blood, and these three agree in one.